 Who Can Sue for Nursing Home Negligence?

 Generally speaking, the right to sue belongs to the nursing home resident who was harmed or their legal representative (Power-of-Attorney, Executor and/or Estate Administrator).
 Depending on the law of the state and the particular facts, other family members may also have a claim.
 The law of the state in which the nursing home is located will control the specific claims.

 Abuse speaks to an intentional act and may take many forms.
 Examples include situations in which staff have purposefully harmed a resident (such as twisting an arm, or striking them), or intentionally withholding care and treatment needed by the resident.
 Negligence, on the other hand, typically involves careless but unintentional acts or failures to act.
 Both are serious, and both can create injuries which are very severe – possibly even fatal.

 What Are the Signs of Negligence?

-Unfortunately, not all nursing home residents report negligence.
-That’s why it’s important to be aware of the signs of neglect, such as poor hygiene, unexplained injuries, worsening medical conditions, weight loss and fatigue.
+Unfortunately, negligence is rarely reported by nursing homes and many residents are unwilling or unable to report negligence due to fear of reprisal or medical conditions, such as dementia.
+That’s why it’s important for family members to be aware of the signs of neglect.
+Examples include poor hygiene, unexplained injuries, worsening medical conditions, weight loss and sudden changes in mental or physical condition.
 If your loved one is displaying any of these signs, he or she may be the victim of neglect.